 Many people see their skin clear when they get treatment for the condition that is causing AN.
 If you have pre-diabetes, getting that under control often helps to fade the dark patches on your skin.
 If testing finds a problem with your thyroid or adrenal glands, treating that condition can clear your skin.

-- Help clear the skin: Retinoids (in pill form).
+Help clear the skin: Retinoids (may be a cream or pill)